-Regardless of the pathway that students choose to follow here at WSO, our aim is to prepare them for the next step following Post-16.
 For the majority of our students, that is university; for some, that might be an apprenticeship or some vocational training.
-Whatever their plans, the aim of our Post-16 programmes is to foster in our students an independence and confidence that will prepare them for success.
-At Post-16, gone are the days of spoon-feeding and reliance on teachers; instead, resilience and determination to find solutions and take responsibility for learning dominates the ethos of our learning community, and at the heart of that is the learner who recognises that he or she is ultimately in control of how they learn and what they do to make progress in their studies.
-Our experienced staff, experts in their fields of study, are here to facilitate this journey, offering support and guidance on the pathway to their next goal.
+Whatever their plans, the aim of our Post-16 programme is to foster in our students an independence and confidence that will prepare them for success.
+At Post-16, gone are the days of overreliance on teachers; instead, resilience and determination to find solutions and take responsibility for learning dominates the ethos of our learning community, and at the heart of that is the learner who recognises that he or she is ultimately in control of how they learn and what they do to make progress in their studies.

-The five curriculum pathways we offer are underpinned by outstanding pastoral care and guidance, meaning that our students feel happy and well-supported at all stages of their learning.
-Students benefit from access to an extensive range of co-curricular activities alongside their academic studies including our exceptional Sports and Performing Arts provision which continues to gain international recognition and accolades.
-They have access to specialist, personalised careers and university guidance from day one, and there are significant opportunities for work-experience and internships in a wide range of fields.
-The positive relationships WSO has developed with the World's top universities mean that our students are consistently successful in gaining places at Oxbridge, Russell Group and Ivy League institutions.
+The broadest Post-16 curriculum in the GCC is underpinned by outstanding pastoral care and guidance, meaning our students feel happy and supported at all stages of their learning.
+Students at WSO benefit from access to an extensive range of co-curricular activities alongside their academic studies including our exceptional sports and performing art provision which continues to gain international recognition and accolades.